unsw-restech/restech-docs/docs/software/python-virtualenvs.rst

 Setting up the default environment
 ==================================

-According to the `Python documentation <https://docs.python.org/3/library/venv.html>`_, we will run something like this `python3 -m venv /path/to/new/virtual/environment`.
+According to the `Python documentation <https://docs.python.org/3/library/venv.html>`_, we will run something like this :code:`python3 -m venv /path/to/new/virtual/environment`.
 This is not a directory that we need to see or need to spend time in actively, so it's ok to make it hidden.
 This is an important distinction - the *venv* should not be where you are doing your development.
 It's meant to be flexible - as soon as you fill it with development code, it's no longer flexible.
-Also, you want your dev code backed up or in a repo - it is unnecessary to add the Python software to that process.
+Also, you want your development code backed up or in a repository - it is unnecessary bloat to add the Python software to that backup or repository.

 We will make a directory in which we can keep many venvs.
 What I found was that once I started using venvs, it didn't make any sense to do Python development without them.